Herbert R. Temple Jr.

-Lieutenant General Herbert R. Temple Jr. (born February 28, 1928) is a career military officer who served as Chief of the National Guard Bureau.
+Lieutenant General Herbert Ralph Temple Jr. (February 28, 1928 – December 28, 2024) was an American military officer who served as Chief of the National Guard Bureau.

 Early life

-Herbert Ralph Temple Jr. was born in Los Angeles, California on February 28, 1928.
+Herbert Ralph Temple Jr. was born in Los Angeles, California, on February 28, 1928.
 He graduated from Polytechnic High School in 1947 and enlisted as a private in the 160th Infantry Regiment, 40th Infantry Division.

 Korean War

 In September 1950, he deployed for the Korean War, serving as a sergeant in Company B, 5th Regimental Combat Team, 24th Infantry Division.
 Temple earned the Combat Infantryman Badge during the war.

 Post Korean War

-He returned to California in 1952 and received a direct commission as a second lieutenant in the 160th Infantry Regiment.
+Temple returned to California in 1952 and received a direct commission as a second lieutenant in the 160th Infantry Regiment.
 Temple continued his college education and entered private business, becoming vice president and a partner in V.B.
 Morgan Petroleum and Chemical Trucking Company of Long Beach.

 In 1954, Temple received an Associate of Arts degree in marketing from Los Angeles City College.

 Temple became qualified in Armor in 1955, and commanded Headquarters and Headquarters Company, Combat Command A, 40th Infantry Division.
 He then joined the staff of the 40th Infantry Division, including assignments as Assistant Deputy Chief of Staff for Personnel and Deputy Chief of Staff for Personnel, G1.

 In 1966, Temple graduated from the United States Army Command and General Staff College.
 The same year he was assigned to the 40th Division Support Command as Personnel Staff Officer, S1.
 He then commanded the 40th Supply and Transportation Battalion, followed by command of 3rd Battalion, 160th Infantry.